 Understand Indoor Air Pollution

 The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, nausea, and fatigue.
 Likewise, the American College of Allergists report that 50% of all diseases are either caused or intensified by polluted indoor air.
-The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in severe cases, 1000 times more polluted.
+The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in serious cases, 1000 times more polluted.
 There are two primary causes of poor indoor air quality:

 Luckily, there are options.